jfpettit/flare/README.md

 - 'reallygoodCartPolePPOrun' (wasn't actually that good) I think also used the SimpleActorCritic network, but I'm not certain.

 ## More to come!
-- A2C, PPO, and (hopefully) REINFORCE will be extended to continuous action spaces
 - Implement DDPG
 - Implement SAC (maybe?)
 - Comment code to make it clearer
 - Blog post
+- A2C, PPO, and (hopefully) REINFORCE might be extended to continuous action spaces